saltstack/salt/doc/ref/cli/salt-cloud.rst

     Can be used in conjunction with -m to display only information about the specified map.

+.. option:: --list-providers

+    Display a list of configured providers.

+.. option:: --list-profiles

+    .. versionadded:: 2014.7.0

+    Display a list of configured profiles.

 .. option:: --list-images

     Display a list of images available in configured cloud providers.